 - It is best to use a variety of first, second, third person as appropriate.
 Try reading papers in the journal you are aiming for to get a sense of what is best.

 - It is usually better to put action in verbs: “we analyzed the data” tends to be better than “we performed analysis on the data”.
-Some examples of verbs reformed into nouns are: regulation, analysis, occurance, understanding, investigation, deliniation, and performance.
+Some examples of verbs reformed into nouns are: regulation, analysis, occurrence, understanding, investigation, delineation, and performance.
 Check for these and consider replacing them.

 - Short sentences are usually easier and clearer to read than long ones.
 Tend towards writing in short sentences and avoid sequences of many long sentences.
 (This is not a hard-and-fast rule.)
 Think of paragraph breaks in a similar way.
 They provide a charge to release focus on a prior idea and increase emphasis on a new idea.

 - Multiple run on sentences with the same construction usually reflects bad or lazy writing.
-Excessive use of the same word can reflect the same problem ‘show’, for instance, can be often replaced by ‘feature’, ‘reveal’, ‘display’ etc.
+Excessive use of the same word can reflect the same problem ‘show’, for instance, can be replaced by ‘feature’, ‘reveal’, ‘display’ etc.